- Home

 Because at Ladies Day, the spotlight isn’t just on the fashion or the finish line—true showstoppers come in every shade—and every one of them deserves to be seen.

 Support a Woman.
-Spark a Transformation.
+Spark a Transformation

 In a world where too many women are locked out of opportunity, Smart Works helps level the playing field.
 The award-winning UK charity provides high-quality clothing and coaching to help unemployed women get the job – and change their lives.